-- Workout Plans: By answering a few online questions about your areas of interest, you will receive a customized workout plan, including instructions on how to get started and suggested digital workout videos. - Digital Workouts: You can view on-demand videos through the website and mobile app's digital workout library, including Silver&Fit Signature Series Classes - Fitness Center Membership: You can visit a participating fitness center or YMCA near you that takes part in the program. \You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.
-Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination. - Home Fitness Kits: You are eligible to receive one Home Fitness Kit per benefit year from a variety of fitness categories. - Well-Being Club: By setting your preferences for well-being topics on the website, you will see resources tailored to your interests and healthy habit goals including articles, videos, live-streaming classes, and meetups\\ - Healthy Aging Coaching: You can participate in sessions by telephone with a trained coach where you can discuss topics like exercise, nutrition, social isolation, and brain health.

-\$0 annual program fee to enroll into a Silver&Fit fitness facility.
+What you must pay Services that are covered for you when you get these services In-Network Health and wellness education programs (continued) Fitness Center Membership: You can visit a participating fitness center or YMCA near you that takes part in the program.
+You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.
+Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination.
+Home Fitness Kits: You are eligible to receive one Home Fitness Kit per benefit year from a variety of fitness categories.
+Well-Being Club: By setting your preferences for well-being topics on the website, you will see resources tailored to your interests and healthy habit goals including articles, videos, live-streaming classes, and meetups Healthy Aging Coaching: You can participate in sessions by telephone with a trained coach where you can discuss topics like exercise, nutrition, social isolation, and brain health.
+The Silver&Fit Connected!TM: The Silver&Fit Connected! tool will assist with tracking your activity.
+Rewards: Earn a hat and pins for reaching new milestones.
+The Silver&Fit program has Something for Everyone ®!
+Non-standard services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.
+ASH Fitness has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
+Some clubs may require a fee to join.
+Such fees are not part of the Silver&Fit programs and will not be reimbursed by ASH Fitness.